The Ocotea Tree and the Birds That Need It

 The Ocotea Tree.
 Ocotea Trees are a type of tree in the family of the Lauraceae.
 In Monteverde there are several species, however, some of the most important of them are also the most delicate and important for conservation efforts, especially the endemic Ocotea Monteverdensis.

-When we think about Monteverde, what comes to mind are pristine forests, enormous trees, and the bright drizzle that flies in the strong winds.
+When we think about the Monteverde Cloud Forest, what comes to mind are pristine habitats, enormous trees, and the bright drizzle that flies in the strong winds.
 The weird call of the bellbird, the casual sight of a black guan looking big on a high branch.
 The magical quetzal bird moving like, yes, a feathered serpent upon the canopy.

 They all eat from a beautiful tree that is endemic to the area.
 A very rare gift of the cloud forests for dozens of species of birds like the one I just mentioned and many more.